mckuhei/mckuhei/README.md

 ### Hi there 👋

 I'm not author of Minecraft 1.2.3_06.
-1.2.3_06's author is @AKNoodles.
+1.2.3_06's author is [AKNoodles](https://www.github.com/AKNoodles).
 I just a Python programmer.
 I'm not good at java.
 <!--
 **mckuhei/mckuhei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.